We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Driving during winter is rough, and with climate change and all of that, it's going to get even worse.
 You may not realize the importance of a good winter wiper until you have to navigate a narrow road with snow stuck to your windshield.
 It affects your visibility and consequences could range from dangerous to fatal.
 Traditional wipers won't cut it, as their hinges will freeze and they’ll accumulate so much ice, they’ll stop working.
-That's why you should check out our recommendations for the best winter wipers from this guide.
+That's why you should check out our recommendations for the best winter wiper blades from this guide.

-Benefits of Winter Wiper Blades
+Best Winter Wiper Blades Reviews & Recommendations

 - Greater tensile strength.
 It's easy to push water from heavy rain or a little dust here and there off your windshield.
 Ice is heavier, so you need something with a greater force to get it off and that's what these blades do.

 - Maintain the hinges.
 These blades are built for winter, wrapped in high-grade rubber to protect the hinges and prevent the buildup of ice.

 - Stay safe.
 A clean windshield provides you with a good view of the road so you can avoid potential accidents.

 - Get a stable frame.
 Traditional wipers do get bent after some time because heavy ice destroys their levers.
 This isn't the case with winter wipers.